highchair/artinruins-com/_property/second-universalist-church.md

 ---
 title: "Second Universalist Church"
 slug: second-universalist-church
-aka: 'Home of the Dafari Lounge'
+aka: 'Home of the Safari Lounge'
 date-modified: 2022-01-17 18:15
 update: 'Added a photo we found taken by Betsy von Die circa the 1970s of the peanut vendor on the far corner of Eddy Street'